clemens-chr/segment-anything-2-real-time/README.md

 ## Florence

-Was better than Grounding DINO for things like "primary object", but not as reliable in general
+Was better than Grounding DINO for things like "primary object", but not as reliable in general.
+When given a good prompt, Grounding DINO seemed to be better.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/16be45ba-1360-411e-b81b-993cd4354066" width="400" style="display: inline-block;" />